Yale Debate Association: Triangulars

 Yale continues to debate Harvard and Princeton in the annual tradition of the Triangulars debates.
 The competition began near the end of the 19th century as an ad-hoc debate against Harvard.
 A more formal association began in 1908, when Yale joined forces with Harvard and Princeton to hold annual debates called “Triangulars” that would discuss current political and economic affairs.
 The debates gained national attention and were attended by high-level officials and large audiences.
 Today, the YDA continues this tradition by fielding two three-member teams to debate both the Harvard and Princeton delegations every year.

 Osterweis

 Founded in 1980, The Rollin G. Osterweis Tournament is a free tournament for high school students in Connecticut.
 The tournament includes a demonstration round from four current debaters and a training session for current high school debaters.
 The tournament is named after YDA Coach Rollin G. Osterweis and is funded by Jonathan Edwards College in coordination with the Rollin G. Osterweis Fund.

 Adams

 The YDA also runs the Adams Cup, an intramural debate tournament between the residential colleges at Yale.
 The tournament features students from Yale's fourteen residential colleges; the winner keeps the rotating trophy until the next year's tournament.
+The YDA voted to discontinue the Adams Cup after its 2022 edition.